weygoldt/TeeGrid/examples/R4-sensors-logger/README.md

 - `INITIAL_DELAY`: after startup, wait for the specified time in seconds before writing data to files.

+#### Special strings for the file name

 The following special strings in the file name are replaced by the current date, time, or a number:

 - `DATE`: the current date as ISO string (YYYY-MM-DD)